THE CALL OF COMMUNITIES

 How do I get involved with your work?

 It has to be your work too.
 So the answer, and we’re not trying to be cute – how do we get involved with you?
 It’s best for people to be strong as they start with us, with their strength set.
-Usually newbies are activists, that’s one door they walk through.
-Or they are singers or musicians, the other door.
+Sometimes activists walk through one door.
+Or they are singers or musicians, and walk thrugh another door.
 The activists teach the singers to protest and the singers teach the activists to sing.
 What will you teach?
+What will you learn?

 If I had to choose one issue to work on……?